eonu/karak/README.md

 ## Suggestions

-- Once opened (if in a can), evaporated milk should be stored in a new container if being used again.
+- Once opened (if canned), evaporated milk should be stored in a new container if being used again.

+- If using saffron, make sure you use proper and good quality saffron.
+Don't buy American saffron, since this typically comes from the [safflower](https://en.wikipedia.org/wiki/Safflower) which is completely different to actual saffron.

+  I strongly recommend Persian-grown saffron as this is normally the most pure and high quality.

 - Drink while hot!